Collect your prescription the same day

 Why do I need my blood pressure, height and weight checked at the pharmacy?

-To safely order a prescription for EVRA, we need to know your height, weight and blood pressure.
-This is because the patch can cause your blood pressure to rise, and can increase the risk of blood clots, a heart attack or a stroke.
+To safely order a prescription for Evra, we need to know your height, weight and blood pressure.
+This is because the combined contraceptive pill can cause your blood pressure to rise, and can increase the risk of blood clots, a heart attack or a stroke.

 What Do I Do With My Results Card?